NeriCosta/NeriCosta/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

 - I currently live in Brazil, love technology and I'm studying systems development with the ultimate goal of developing games.
-I'm very communicative and love working as part of a team, solving problems and creating projects. but I'm passionate about languages and culture and I want to learn and improve more and more.
+I'm very communicative and love working as part of a team, solving problems and creating projects.
+I have a basic knowledge of English A1/A2, but I'm passionate about languages and cultures and I want to learn and improve more and more.

 - ⚡ I enjoy reading, whether it's a good book, manga, or comics and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. ^_^
 </details>